More than 2,000 migrants quarantined in U.S. detention centers due to disease outbreaks

 The first cases at Pine Prairie were detected in January in four migrants who had been recently transferred from the Tallahatchie County Correctional Facility in Mississippi, according to internal emails.

-Tallahatchie houses hundreds of migrants recently apprehended along the U.S.- Mexico border, ICE offcials said.
+Tallahatchie houses hundreds of migrants recently apprehended along the U.S.- Mexico border, ICE officials said.

 On Tuesday, U.S. Customs and Border Protection Commissioner Kevin McAleenan told reporters that changing demographics on the southwest border, with more immigrants from Central America traveling long distances, overwhelmed border officials and raised health concerns.